Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

 Descent from Atsunta pass is my favorite part of the trek.
 You may be tempted to descend all way down to the river, but don't do it.

 Mutso fortress is definitely worth a climb.
-There is a major reconstruction project going on (works should be finished in 2018), so some areas turned into a building site.
+There was a major reconstruction project going on (finished in 2018), so some areas turned into a building site.

 Continue down the road (or hitchhike, this section is not that interesting).
 Another interesting sight on the road is Anatori - House of the Dead in a place where the road bends back south.